Sirs0ri/look-up/README.md

 Click [here](https://sirs0ri.github.io/look-up) to open the tool!

 If you wanna help me categorize the emotes, feel free to head over to [the categorizer](https://sirs0ri.github.io/look-up/categorize) and flip through some tags.
-When you wanna take a break, press the save button and all your progress will be stored dafely in a cookie 🍪.
+When you want to take a break, press the save button and all your progress will be stored safely in a cookie 🍪.
 When you're done, press "export", and send me the .json file it spits out, for example by attatching it to a new issue [here](https://github.com/Sirs0ri/look-up/issues/new).

 Thanks! ヘ( ^o^)ノ＼(^_^ )